oasp/oasp4js/README.md

 server.port=8888.
 ```
 Replace '8888' with the port number which you want to use for your Tomcat.
-If you change the Tomcat's port, then see the _[hint about how to configure a different port on the client side](#howToChangeTomcatsPortInConfigJson)_):
+If you change the Tomcat's port, then see the _[hint about how to configure a different port on the client side](#howToChangeTomcatsPortInConfigJson)_.

 Set up the client part of the application